Kiyan-Sln/DSA210-Project/README.md

 Since the coffee sales data includes timestamps down to the minute, and the weather dataset is hourly, I matched weather data to each transaction based on the hour.
 That is, for every sale between 7:00–7:59 AM, the weather conditions recorded at 7:00 AM were assigned.

 3) Feature Selection & Engineering:
-To focus the analysis on weather impact on product sales, certain columns—like unit_price—were dropped, as price is not useful when attempting to predict product category based on weather.
+To focus the analysis on weather impact on product sales, before combining, certain columns—like unit_price—were dropped, as price is not useful when attempting to predict product category based on weather.
 In addition to the raw columns, I created new derived features by combining existing ones.
 For example:
 * humidity_prec_percentage: A combined feature representing the average of humidity and precipitation probability.
 * cloud_rain_percentage: An engineered metric showing the relationship between cloud cover and chance of rain.